Index

 COGS: why execution beats inference

 This is where COGS enters, and the acronym matters.
 COGS stands for Community-Owned Governance System.
-It is the constitutional layer that ensures MX remains open, neutral, and interoperable.
-But its impact is deeper than governance.
-COGS changes the economics of machine comprehension.
+It's the constitutional layer that keeps MX open, neutral, and interoperable.
+Its impact reaches further than governance alone: COGS changes the economics of machine comprehension.

-A document governed by a cog does not require inference.
+A document governed by a cog doesn't require inference.
 It requires execution.
 The meaning is explicit.
 The structure is explicit.
 The provenance is explicit.
 The workflow is explicit.
-The agent no longer has to think, and when it does not think, it does not hallucinate.
+The agent no longer has to infer, and without inference, it doesn't hallucinate.

 Inference is expensive.
 Execution is cheap.
 Inference burns compute.
 Execution saves it.
 Inference consumes energy.
 Execution reduces it.
 Inference introduces error.
 Execution increases accuracy.